hjtejuco123/CS0032-DS/Case 2 /readme.md

 3. **Database**
-   - Use a relational database (e.g., PostgreSQL) to store user data, books, and orders.
+   - Use a relational database (e.g., PostgreSQL, MYSQL) to store user data, books, and orders.
    - Normalize the database schema to reduce redundancy.

 4. **Hosting**